 Climate Central’s Heaviest Downpours research report displays the increase in heavy downpours in the United States.
 At each station, a heavy downpour was defined as the top 1 percent daily precipitation amounts over the period from 1950 to 2014.
 The analysis is based on precipitation observations from 2,962 climate stations across the US.

 Rising sea levels, an increase in overall precipitation, and more severe storms have greatly increased Fairfield County’s risk for floods.
-Over 130,000 people in the state are currently at risk of inland flooding, and this new surgance in downpour storms and rising sea levels have strained the County’s sewer system.
+Over 130,000 people in the state are currently at risk of inland flooding, while heavy downpours and rising sea levels have strained the County’s sewer system.
 This stress on the County’s unprepared infrastructure has severely impacted both human and aquatic health.

-In particular, the rise in precipitation and increasing number of heavy downpours have increased levels of runoff.
+In particular, the rise in rain storms has increased levels of runoff.
 Within Fairfield County, the city of Bridgeport operates under a combined sewer system, meaning that rainwater runoff, domestic sewage, and industrial wastewater are all transported within the same pipe.
 During heavy storms where the rainfall exceeds the system’s capacity, the system is designed to overflow and release excess water into nearby bodies of water.

 The Connecticut Department of Energy and Environmental Protection found that a CSO occurs whenever there is 0.4 inches of precipitation or more.
 Overflows from the system occur on average every 10 days, releasing between 100,000 and 500,000 gallons of contaminated water into local rivers, streams, and harbors.
 With the increasing rate at which heavy downpours are taking place in Bridgeport, this leaves the public exposed to bacteria and raw sewage, creating a considerable health risk.

-The increasingly high levels of contamination also negatively affect recreational activity, often leading to the closure of multiple beaches and parks.
-In Bridgeport the following parks, beaches, and harbors are constantly affected: Ash Creek, Bridgeport Harbor, Black Rock Harbor, Pequonnock Harbor, Johnson’s Creek, Yellow Mill Pond, Cedar Creek, Burr Creek and Island Brook.
+The increasingly high levels of contamination have also undermined recreational activity, often leading to the closure of multiple beaches and parks.
+In Bridgeport the following parks, beaches, and harbors are constantly affected: Ash Creek, Bridgeport Harbor, Black Rock Harbor, Pequonnock Harbor, Johnson’s Creek, Yellow Mill Pond, Cedar Creek, Burr Creek, and Island Brook.